|

 James Taylor ie: Swift Fox

-I Decend from the Elnu Abenaki Tribe /and Eastern Band Qualla Cherokee
+I am a Tribal member of the Elnu Abenaki Tribe of Vermont /and Eastern

-Native Living History group The "Woodland Confederacy" we Interpet the Eastern Woodland peoples who lived and fought during
+Native Living History group The "Woodland Confederacy" we Interpet the Western Abenaki who lived and fought during the French

-the French and Indian War 1750-1763.
-I interpet an Abenaki Warrior from this time period.
+and Indian War 1750-1763.
+I interpet my ancestors as an Abenaki Warrior from this time period.
 The Woodland Confederacy

 |